-Celebrated on the 5th Lunar Month of the Bhutanese calendar, the Nimalung Tshechu festival is an event uniting the locals in the Nimalung Monastery to celebrate the great relics and leaders, particularly Guru Rimpoche.
-The monks who see to the success of the festival every year, perfectly capture the Bhutanese culture through their traditional dances, songs, blaring drums, and dramas.
+Celebrated on the 5th Lunar Month of the Bhutanese calendar, the Nimalung Tshechu festival unites the locals in the Nimalung Monastery to celebrate the great relics and leaders, particularly Guru Rimpoche.
+The monks who see the festival's success every year perfectly capture the Bhutanese culture through their traditional dances, songs, blaring drums, and dramas.
 Bumthang Nimalung Tshechu Tour undeniably is a historical tour to understand the establishment of religious and cultural landmarks around Bhutan, specifically in its religious and spiritual heartland, Bumthang.
 Suppose you are someone who loves ancient architecture, festivals, culture, and history.
 In that case, the Bumthang Nimalung Tshechu Tour is intended just for you.

 |Day 1||Arrival in Paro then transfer to Thimphu City (50km, 1 hour)|

 |Day 3||Drive from Thimphu to Punakha (74km, 2 to 3 hours) then excursion tour|

 |Day 4||Drive from Punakha to Phobjikha Valley via Gangtey Goempa (85km, 2 to 3 hours)|

 |Day 5||Drive from Gangtey/Phobjikha to Bumthang (156km, 4 to 5 hours)|

 |Day 8||Drive from Bumthang to Wangdue (197km, 6 hours)|

 |Day 9||Drive from Wangdue to Paro (110km, 3 hours) then sightseeing|

 |Day 10||Excursion Hike to Tiger’s Nest Monastery, Paro|

 |Day 11||Final Depart from Paro|